 If you do not have replica seeds in the DR site, do the following:

-- Create a backup of vApps that you plan to replicate as described in the Creating Backup Jobs section.
+- Create a backup of vApps that you plan to replicate as described in section Creating Backup Jobs.
 As the target repository for this job, select a backup repository in the production site.
 Then run the job.

 - Copy the backup from the backup repository in the production site to a backup repository in the DR site.

 You can move the backup using a file copy job or any other appropriate method, for example, copy the backup to a removable storage device, ship the device to the DR site and copy backups to the backup repository in the DR site.